 Vettiner Dog Run, 5550 Charlie Vettiner Park Rd.

-Located behind the tennis courts along the southern boundary of Charlie Vettiner Park, this dog run is about two acres big and is divided into areas for small dogs and all dogs.
-Set at the high point of the park, it offers a sweeping view of the park and its surrounding areas.
+Located behind the tennis courts along the southern boundary of Charlie Vettiner Park, this dog run covers about two acres and is divided into areas for small dogs and all dogs.
+Set at the high point of the park, it offers a sweeping view.

 Waverly Dog Run, 4800 Waverly Park Rd.

-Set in the woods and past the lake area of Waverly Park, this dog run is about 1.5 acres big.
-It features one large area for all dogs.
+Set in the woods and past the lake area of Waverly Park, this dog run is about 1.5 acres.
+It is open to dogs of all sizes.

 Your park grab bag